Smaragdia purpureomaculata

 Smaragdia purpureomaculata is a species of sea snail, a marine gastropod mollusk in the family Neritidae.

 Description

+This species’s shell has been described as a thin sculpture, feeling smooth apart from on the very fine growth lines.
+Ovate in shape, the shell has a subtle level of translucency, with a whitish colour and murky yellowish-green spiral bands.
 The length of the shell attains 2.8 mm.

 Distribution

 This marine species occurs in the Gulf of Aqaba, Egypt.